OUR PORTFOLIO

 Finance and Faith

-A biography in progress of a household name.
+A biography of a household name.
 This farmer’s son, armed with a knack for calculations and powerful faith, founded a financial giant.
 As his business grew, he bounced between paralyzing bouts of exhaustion and booming success.
-It is humbling to help write this book about a man who toiled in an industry that seems staid.
+It was humbling to help write this book about a man who toiled in an industry that seems staid.
 In reality, his financial instruments drove the expansion of the American West.

 Letters from a Young Man